 - become passive and lose their creativity.

+In short, people in a low-trust environment bring all the attendant costs of a win/lose, zero-sum approach to every encounter.
 When wicked problems abound and trust is low, good leaders resist the temptation to:

 - prescribe ever more tightly by imposing rules and other forms of control through routines, targets and schedules;